rust-lang/rfcs/text/0000-cargo-embed-dependency-versions.md

 The version information is encoded in an additional arbitrary section of the executable by Cargo.
 The exact mechanism varies depending on the executable format (ELF, Mach-O, PE, etc.).
 The section name is `.dep-v0` across all platforms (subject to bikeshedding, but [within 8 bytes](https://github.com/rust-lang/rust/blob/4f7bb9890c0402cd145556ac1929d13d7524959e/compiler/rustc_codegen_ssa/src/back/metadata.rs#L462-L475)).
 The section name must be changed if breaking changes are made to the format.

 The data is encoded in JSON which is compressed with Zlib.
-All arrays a sorted not to disrupt reproducible builds.
+All arrays are sorted to not disrupt reproducible builds.

 The JSON schema specifying the format is provided below.
 If you find Rust structures more readable, you can find them [here](https://github.com/rust-secure-code/cargo-auditable/blob/311f9932128667b8b18113becdea276b3d98aace/auditable-serde/src/lib.rs#L99-L172).
 In case of divergences the JSON schema provided in this RFC takes precedence.